sodadata/docs/soda-cl/anomaly-detection.md

 You can modify any hyperparameter supported by Facebook Prophet in the `custom_hyperparameters` section of your configuration.
 For in-depth guidance, refer to Prophet's <a href="https://facebook.github.io/prophet/docs/diagnostics.html#hyperparameter-tuning:~:text=Parameters%20that%20can%20be%20tuned" target="_blank">hyperparameter tuning guide</a>.

+It is important to note that customized hyperparameters overrides the soda-tuned `coverage` hyperparameter profile.
+For example, if you set the `changepoint_prior_scale` hyperparameter to `0.05` in the `custom_hyperparameters` section, the model uses this value instead of the `0.001` value set by Soda for the `coverage` profile.
+The other hyperparameters remain the same as the `coverage` profile.

 The following example specifies custom values for the `seasonality_mode` and `interval_width` hyperparameters; not shown are the remaining parameters set to mimic the `coverage` profile settings.
 {% include code-header.html %}
 ```yaml